 William Stryker◊, an infamous X-Men villain, is a Christian fundamentalist televangelist who saw himself on a mission from God to eradicate the mutant race.
 During the "Second Coming" storyline, Stryker was shown to have a literal army of members from his "Church of Humanity", who used high-tech lasers and "weaponised rituals" against the mutants.
 The version in X-Men 2: X-Men United discarded this aspect, making him just a plain old militant.

-In an at-best utterly forgettable storyline, Nightcmrawler takes steps to become a priest.spoiler: - click to reveal It turns out he's been mentally controlled into thinking he's becoming a priest by an extremely militant vaguely Catholic organization that plans to make him pope, and then use some sort of explosive-laced communion wafer that disintegrates people.
+In one storyline, Nightcmrawler takes steps to become a priest.spoiler: - click to reveal It turns out he's been mentally controlled into thinking he's becoming a priest by an extremely militant vaguely Catholic organization that plans to make him pope, and then use some sort of explosive-laced communion wafer that disintegrates people.
 This will then be the sign that the rapture has come and Nightcrawler's image inducer will be short-circuited, revealing his demonic appearance and leading everyone to believe the anti-Christ has taken over the church.
 Catholics don't actually believe in the Rapture, but still... anyway, it features a very militant church attempting to effectively take over the world.
-In the most badly-written way imaginable.

 Magdalena (originally from The Darkness), somewhat similarly, is a name passed on from generation to generation of nuns in a certain order that claims to have begun with Mary Magdalene herself.